 These data are from the BLS Employment Cost Trends program.
 The 3-month changes in this article are seasonally adjusted, while the 12-months changes are not seasonally adjusted.
 Learn more in "Employment Cost Index—September 2001," news release USDL 01-369.

-Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Benefit costs for State and local government workers up sharply in past 3 months on the Internet at http://www.bls.gov/opub/ted/2001/oct/wk5/art02.htm (visited October 30, 2014).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Benefit costs for State and local government workers up sharply in past 3 months at https://www.bls.gov/opub/ted/2001/oct/wk5/art02.htm (visited December 04, 2023).